PyCoder21/Termux-AI-Free-Agent/README.md

 ### 🖥️NEW!!!:

-- **Context compression:** If your context is full, you can use the compress command to replace the dialog history with a detailed summary by DeepSeek.
+- **Context compression:** If your context is full, you can use the `/compress` command to replace the dialog history with a detailed summary by DeepSeek.
 - **Context fullness indicator:** At the end of each response, there is an indicator showing the percentage of context fulness.

 ### 🌟 Key Features: